Erase All Elements Satisfying Given Condition From Unordered Multiset In C++ - C++ Programming Tutorial

 Container Storage

-The primary space complexity for the unordered_multiset is O(n), where n is the number of elements stored in the container.
-This Space is required to store the elements themselves and the underlying hash table structure.
+The main space complexity of the unordered_multiset is O(n), with n representing the quantity of elements held within the container.
+This storage is essential for holding both the elements and the foundational hash table structure.

 Additional Space in erase_if